Tutorial#

 Writing some basic Python code#

-Use the interface to navigate to the cfm directory and inside that the nbs directory and open the introduction.ipynb notebook.
+Go back to the Jupyter notebook server (in your browser).
+Use the interface to navigate to the pfm directory and inside that the nbs directory and open the introduction.ipynb notebook.

 Fig. 9 Opening a notebook#